andre-ye/andre-ye.github.io/english/spring/reading-notes/silent-spring/silent-spring.md

 ### Chapter 12: The Human Price
 - A drastic change must come about in how we deal with health problems.
-- Before, mankind feared diseases; now we fear a hazard we ourselves have created.
+- Before, mankind feared diseases; now we fear a hazard we have created.
 - It is impossible to predict the effects of a lifespan of exposure to chemical agents.
-- We are concerned about delayed effects of absorbing small amounts of pesticides.
+- We are concerned about the delayed effects of absorbing small amounts of pesticides.
 - Biological effects of chemicals are cumulative.

 > "It is human nature to shrug off what may seem to us a vague threat of future disaster."